david-schaller/bmg-edit/README.md

 - 'Louvain'
 - 'Louvain_Obj'

-See the paper for an explanation of the methods.
+See the paper for an explanation of these methods.
 </details>

 ## Citation and References